AugmentedAJ/Long-Context-Code-Bench/prd.md

 - R-1.6 Training models or fine-tuning is out of scope.
 - R-1.7 Modifying upstream PR history or redistributing copyrighted source code is out of scope.
 - R-1.8 Evaluating non-code tasks (e.g., documentation-only PRs) beyond the defined metrics is out of scope.

+### 1.1) Target Users and Personas

+Primary Users:
+- **AI Researchers**: Evaluate and compare long-context capabilities of different coding agents
+- **Tool Developers**: Benchmark their CLI-based coding agents against competitors
+- **Enterprise Teams**: Assess which coding agents perform best on their specific codebases
+- **Academic Institutions**: Conduct reproducible research on AI code generation capabilities

+User Needs:
+- Reproducible evaluation results that can be independently verified
+- Fair comparison framework that eliminates confounding variables
+- Scalable benchmarking that works both locally and in CI environments
+- Clear metrics that correlate with real-world coding performance

 ### 2) Dataset Specification